 Make sure to serve it chilled, though.
 To ensure the juice is chilled as soon as I make it, I refrigerate the watermelon for a few hours before juicing.
 If you have forgotten, refrigerate the ready juice or add a few ice cubes.

 You can freeze it in popsicle molds and make it fun for the kids.

 It can also be used as a flavorful and colorful surprise in sparkling water or tonic water.

 I recommend making it fresh because it’s easy and hardly takes any time.
 But if you have leftovers, you can store them in an airtight container for about 2 days in the fridge.

 You can freeze it in a freezer-safe container or a ziplock freezer bag for up to a month.
 Thaw and serve.

 - 3 pounds watermelon (1.5 kg, or 750 g peeled and cubed watermelon.)

 - 1 teaspoon black salt (or lime juice)

 - Blend for 10-12 seconds.
-Do not over blend otherwise the seeds (if there are any) will also blend along with the pulp.
+Do not over-blend; otherwise, the seeds (if any) will also blend along with the pulp.

-- Pass the juice through a fine-mesh strainer if it is too pulpy or has lots of seeds.
-Press with the back of a ladle to get as much juice as possible.
+- Keep a fine mesh strainer over a large bowl.
+Pour the watermelon juice into the strainer.
+Press with the back of a spoon to get as much juice as possible.
 Discard the pulp.